 We used two accounts.

-We gave both Tinder Gold.
+And we both subscribed to Tinder Gold.
 Here’s why:

-- Same ELO-score
+- Same ELO-score.

-- Passport function to test them in the same cities
+- Passport function to test them in the same cities.

-- Tinder Gold’s “Likes You” function shows you everyone that swiped you right
+- Tinder Gold’s “Likes You” function shows you everyone that swiped you right.

 We activated our profiles at the same time… and then we waited.

-That’s quite a big difference.
+Quite a big difference.